shadpre/3rd_semester_exercises/README.md

 All exercises/projects have a task, a success criteria(goal) and a learning objective(why I made this / what I want you to understand).

 With few exceptions I made all exercises and projects myself (it is noted when that is not the case).
 If you have any problems, please reach out to me, I'd be delighted to help.

+### Contact & Help

+I can always be reached by mail at aup@easv.dk (please don't message me on Moodle)

+For tutor help, please contact the always knowledgeable, Tomas Sirotek @ toma2509@easv365.dk

+---

 ### My recommendations for taking this course
 - My presentation slides are public, since I want total transparency, but I don't recommend you bother "reading" slides - they simply exist in order to guide my presentations.
 If you want to read, please see the relevant literature+documentation for each lecture.